ludwig-ai/ludwig/mkdocs/docs/api/LudwigModel.md

      arrays of predictions and probabilities / scores.
-     The second object of the tuple is a dictionary that contains the test statistics, with each key being the name of an output feature and the values being dictionaries containing measures names and their values.
+     The second object of the tuple is a dictionary that contains the test statistics, with each key being the name of an output feature and the values being dictionaries containing metrics names and their values.

 ---